 - Financially limited in scope.
-As a result, and in order to ensure we can help as many students as possible, it is unlikely that we would be able to make an award totalling over £2,500 (although each application is judged on a case-by-case basis). - Normally, we limit awards to a maximum of two per year, per student.
-If you find yourself in further hardship beyond this, please email su.advice@lse.ac.uk.
-Each new application must meet the criteria detailed in this document. - Unable to make any payment that would cover beyond the last day of an applicant's registration as an LSE student. - Unable to support the payment of tuition fees.
-If you are concerned about your ability to meet these costs then you are advised to speak to the Fees Office to discuss how they might be able to help. - Unable to support non-LSE students (this includes family members of LSE students, for example) - Unable to cover debt repayment costs, such as credit card and loan debts.
+As a result, and in order to ensure we can help as many students as possible, it is unlikely that we would be able to make an award totalling over £2,500 (although each application is judged on a case-by-case basis). - Unable to make any payment that would cover beyond the last day of an applicant's registration as an LSE student. - Unable to support the payment of tuition fees.
+If you are concerned about your ability to meet these costs then you are advised to speak to the Fees Office to discuss how they might be able to help. - Unable to cover debt repayment costs, such as credit card and loan debts.
 If you need support with debt costs then you are advised to speak to a debt management charity.
-Please note we do not consider recent rent arrears as debt, for further information please contact su.advice@lse.ac.uk.